 - Exposure to phytoestrogen in pregnancy results in long term complications in reproduction.
 The research findings were published in the journal Experimental Biology and Medicine in the January 2004 issue.

-- Experiments conducted on animals showed an increase risk of mammary tumors.
+- Experiments conducted on animals showed an increased risk of mammary tumors.

 A fetus is extremely sensitive to the growing hormone levels during pregnancy.
 Concerns for soybean intake during pregnancy increase with substances like phytoestrogens.